-I’m sure you have heard of people who have made blogging their business.
+I'm sure you have heard of people who have made blogging their business.
 I always think of them as extra special people, who got lucky somehow.
-I am realizing now that no, they were people willing to put in the work.
+I am realizing now that no, they were people willing to put in the work, and that's why we gladly giving forms providing proof of income if they need it.

 Just like in regular business, consistent hard work pays off.